 7 Nisan 2009

+The summit of state heads gathered in Strasbourg for the 60th anniversary of NATO, and took place in a critical period of international affairs.
 It was the first meeting that the newly elected President of the United States Barack Obama came together with the European leaders.
 The summit also give leaders a chance to talk about closing down the U.S. Guantanamo base, correcting the mistakes of the Bush period, Obama’s adopting a multi-dimensional foreign policy approach, the United States and Europe’s joining forces on the ground of values and strengthened NATO-Atlantic ties.
 On the other side, France announced determination to play an effective role inside the alliance and to come back to its military wing.

 The key subject of the summit was Afghanistan.
 After Obama announced sending 21,000 additional forces to Afghanistan, he expected NATO countries’ significant contributions.
 But their military didn’t meet expectations.
 NATO members rather preferred to send personnel for training local forces and money.
 And the content of Turkey’s contributions is not clear yet.